mathquill/mathquill/README.md

 ["Fractions"](http://github.com/laughinghan/mathquill/wiki/Fractions).

-All the JavaScript that you actually want to read is in `src/`, `build/` is created when you run `make` just to contain a cat'ed and minified version of all that.
+All the JavaScript that you actually want to read is in `src/`, `build/` is created by `make` to contain the same JS cat'ed and minified.

-### Overview of how things fit together:

-Terminology:
+There's a lot of JavaScript but the big picture isn't too complicated, there's 2 thin layers sandwiching 2 broad but modularized layers:

+- At the highest level, the public API is a thin wrapper around calls to:
+- "services" on the "controller", which sets event listeners that call:
+- methods on "commands" in the "edit tree", which call:
+- tree- and cursor-manipulation methods, at the lowest level, to move the cursor or edit the tree or whatever.

+More specifically:

+(In comments and internal documentation, `::` means `.prototype.`.)

-- The **edit tree** is a tree data structure to represent math and text, analogous to [the HTML DOM][].
-(Old docs referred to this variously as the "math tree", the "fake DOM", or some combination thereof, like the "math DOM".)
+- At the lowest level, the **edit tree** of JS objects represents math and text analogously to how [the HTML DOM][] represents a web page.
+    + (Old docs variously called this the "math tree", the "fake DOM", or some combination thereof, like the "math DOM".)
-- A **control sequence** (as used by Knuth; in the LaTeX community, commonly called a "macro" or "command") is a token in TeX consisting of a backslash and then any single character or string of letters.
-Does stuff, e.g.
-  `\forall` prints &forall;, and `\sqrt 2` prints a radical sign connected to an overline over the 2.
+    + `tree.js` defines base classes of objects relating to the tree.
+    + `cursor.js` defines objects representing the cursor and a selection of math or text, with associated HTML elements.
-- A **feature** is a unit or module of externally-facing functionality, exposed by the API or interacted with by typists.
-There are 2 disjoint categories of
+- Interlude: a **feature** is a unit of publicly exposed functionality, either by the API or interacted with by typists.
+Following are the 2 disjoint categories of features.
-  features:
+- A **command** is a thing you can type and edit like a fraction, square root, or "for all" symbol, &forall;.
+They are implemented as a class of node objects in the edit tree, like `Fraction`, `SquareRoot`, or `VanillaSymbol`.
+    + Each command has an associated **control sequence** (as termed by Knuth;
-    + A **command** is a class of node objects in the tree linked to visible HTML DOM nodes, like `Fraction` or `SquareRoot` or the "for all" symbol, &forall;.
-Unlike loose usage in the LaTeX community, where `\ne` and `\neq` (which print the same symbol, &ne;) might or might not be considered the same command, in the context of MathQuill they are considered to be different control sequences for the same command.
+      in the LaTeX community, commonly called a "macro" or "command"), a token in TeX and LaTeX syntax consisting of a backslash then any single character or string of letters, like `\frac` or <code>\ </code>.
+Unlike loose usage in the LaTeX community, where `\ne` and `\neq` (which print the same symbol, &ne;) might or might not be considered the same command, in the context of MathQuill they are considered different "control sequences" for the same "command".
-    + A **service** is a feature that applies to all or many commands, like typing, moving the cursor around, LaTeX exporting, LaTeX parsing.
-Note that each of these varies by command (you do slightly different things depending on the command you're typing, moving the cursor into/out of, or exporting as LaTeX, etc), cue polymorphism.
+- A **service** is a feature that applies to all or many commands, like typing, moving the cursor around, LaTeX exporting, LaTeX parsing.
+Note that each of these varies by command (the cursor goes in a different place when moving into a fraction vs into a square root, they export different LaTeX, etc), cue
+  polymorphism: services define methods on the controller that call methods on nodes in the edit tree with certain contracts, such as a controller method called on initialization to set listeners for keyboard events, that when the Left key is pressed, calls `.moveTowards` on the node just left of the cursor, dispatching on what kind of command the node is (`Fraction::moveTowards` and `SquareRoot::moveTowards` can insert the cursor in different places).
+    + `controller.js` defines the base class for the **controller**, which each math field or static math instance has one of, and to which each service adds methods.
+- `publicapi.js` defines the global `MathQuill` function, the `MathQuill.MathField()` etc. constructors, and the API objects returned by them.
+The constructors, and the API methods on the objects they return, call appropriate controller methods to initialize and manipulate math field and static math instances.

 [the HTML DOM]: http://www.w3.org/TR/html5-author/introduction.html#a-quick-introduction-to-html

-In comments and internal documentation, `::` means `.prototype.`.

-Utils:
+Misc.:

 `intro.js` defines some simple sugar for the idiomatic JS classes used throughout MathQuill, plus some globals and opening boilerplate.